 - Device fingerprinting: can reveal if the same device has been previously linked to fraudulent activity, or if any fraudsters used it to buy the tickets.

-Best Tools For Fraud Prevention in the Travel Industry
+Best Tools for Travel Fraud Prevention

 As previously mentioned, a high risk industry has a lot to gain from a complete end-to-end fraud prevention solution.
 But there are a few areas that are worthy of particular focus:

 - Machine Learning: Sometimes feeding data into a system and applying rules is not enough.
 This is why implementing a machine learning module for pattern detection can have tremendous impact on reducing fraud rates.
-Travel industry-specific data is particularly hard to analyse for humans as it involves points such as departure date, hours to departure, booking class, and more.
+Travel industry-specific data is particularly hard to analyze for humans as it involves points such as departure date, hours to departure, booking class, and more.

 - Complete and flexible system: Your tool should be able to automate processes, but also give fraud managers all the extra help they can get.
 This can be in the form of custom rules, automatic classification, or even powerful team management options.